 As for streaming, the paid version of Atlas VPN has specialised streaming servers.
 It is pretty great at unblocking Netflix, YouTube and BBC iPlayer.
 DAZN was one platform that Atlas VPN had trouble unblocking, though.

-Atlas VPN also has a little less servers and locations than other providers - 750 servers in 38 countries.
-But on the other hand, these numbers aren’t so small for you to not be able to get around with all the devices under VPN protection.
+Atlas VPN also has a little less servers and locations than other providers – 750 servers in 37 countries.
+However, these numbers are more than enough to access content from the most popular locations and streaming platforms.

-As far as security measures go, Atlas VPN does a good job.
-There is a kill switch, and your traffic is encrypted with the AES-256 cipher.
-On top of that, SafeBrowse and SafeSwap features block malicious websites and rotate your IP address while connected, respectively.
+As for security, Atlas VPN offers a kill switch, and your traffic is encrypted with the AES-256 cipher.
+On top of that, SafeBrowse and SafeSwap features block malicious websites and rotate your IP address while connected.

-Atlas VPN has a free version, and the paid subscription prices start at $2.05/month.
+Atlas VPN has a free version, and the paid subscription prices start at $1.64/month.
 There is a 30-day money-back guarantee, too.